Juan Antonio Bernier´s introduction to:

 Her attributes are the bow and arrow, which she shoots at mortals to bring disease upon them.
 Grønlien’s work offers a quasi-cinematic interpretation of the myth:

 spectators face a chapel that seems to come straight out of a science- fiction film; an octagonal door opens up on the naked Artemis lying wounded on the ground, hit by her own arrow.
-The figure is sacralised by a spotlight and gently framed by ivy.
-Pathos and seamless aestheticisation here combine into a strange mixture where irony and drama become indistinguishable.
+The figure is sacralized by a spotlight and gently framed by ivy.
+Pathos and seamless aesthetics here combine into a strange mixture where irony and drama become indistinguishable.

 A similarly affective stance is at play in Grønlien’s paintings, for instance in The Valley of the Vapors (2015), one in a recent series of blurry landscapes reminiscent of pastel paintings, which shows a waterfall in the style of Joseph Anton Koch rushing through an anthroposophical world of colour.